Taxes on Selling Your House? Here’s a Plain-English Breakdown

 Before we get into the nitty-gritty, know that in most cases, when you sell your home, you won’t even need to report the sale to the IRS.
 That’s because there’s a good chance the profit from your home sale is tax-free.

-- The house was your primary residence for at least 2 years in the 5-year period leading up to the sale
+- The house was your primary residence for at least two years in the five-year period leading up to the sale.

 If you have a taxable gain due to high proceeds, or you don’t meet the three requirements listed above, you can expect to pay capital gains taxes in the year following your home sale.
-Tax brackets are based on your taxable income and filing status, and are separated into short-term capital gains (owned/occupied less than two years) and long-term capital gains.
+Tax brackets are based on your taxable income and filing status, and are separated into short-term capital gains (owned and occupied less than two years) and long-term capital gains.

-“Right now, with the way the market is, at least here in Las Vegas, we’re seeing such a large increase in the past couple years of sellers making a significant profit on what they paid for the house, in comparison to what they sold it for,” says Craig Tann, who is in the top 1% of real estate agents in Las Vegas and ranks in the top 250 agents nationally.
+“Right now, with the way the market is, at least here in Las Vegas, we’re seeing such a large increase in the past couple years of sellers making a significant profit on what they paid for the house, in comparison to what they sold it for,” says Craig Tann, a Las Vegas real estate agent with two decades of experience.

 “I like to address it upfront with them, if they may potentially be responsible for capital gains tax, and if they need to speak with their Certified Public Accountant (CPA) about what that looks like for them.
 I’d hate to have that question after closing, and then they find out they’re responsible for 20% in capital gains,” he says.